Jomme5/AddressToGPSII/README.md

 1. Why not just upload on Google Playstore?
 For now, I'm not an android-developer, and I don't have the intentions to be one.
 So a member fee of 25$ to distribute one tiny, free app on the play-store is not an option(unless you give me 25$)

-2. But can I trust you?
-No.

-3. Will the app be updated from time to time?
+2. Will the app be updated from time to time?
 If there are interesting suggestions, or there are issues, giving me detailed information(logcat) about the error, things will change.

-4. Why not opensource?
+3. Why not opensource?
 First, I'm not experienced with github, second the app uses an api-key to gets it information from bingmaps.
 I don’t want the key to be used by other software without my knowledge.

-5. Because of your app I got lost, the rescue team found me after three days.
-So?
-No, like much other (free) software, you are fully responsible to use it AS IS.
+5. Like much other (free) software, you are fully responsible to use it AS IS.
 I don't take any responsibility concerning this app and its consequences using it.

 # Have fun